JohnEBoyBaby/i.Q/README.md

 Cassius Marcellus Clay, Muhammad Ali

 ...
+FOR THE DISANCE IF NECESSARY ... https://www.youtube.com/watch?v=XpPqZRYAuCM&t=168s ...
+THEN I WILL WHOOP 'him' ..!

+...
 OUT OF THE DARKNESS AND INTO THE LIGHT ... darkness ...
 Darkness ...
 DARKNESS ... surely 'darkness' you jest ...
 G_D WINS ...
 SPIRITUAL WARFARE ...
 WORD.

 ...
 HATE FOR YOU TO GET A FUQQIN' BAD SUNBURN ..!7Q 'IN THE LAST YEAR ALONE WE HAVE BEEN HIT BY "DARKNESS" 365 TIMES' ... https://www.youtube.com/watch?v=NtfKU98WoN8 ...
 BUT THERE IS 1 GROUP WHO ARE NOT AFRAID ..!
 MONKEY SEE MONKEY DO ..!
 Monkey See Monkey Do ..! monQey see ..! monQey dQ do Do DO DO DO ..!